PROBLEM OF ACCESS

 Fisherfolk have to buy large amounts of kerosene on a daily basis to attract fish at night.
 With a solar-powered light, they could save money, increase their catch, and eliminate the risk of burns and fires.

 Depending on the amount of natural light, it is often difficult to read and teach in a classroom with little light.
-With a well-lit classroom, students are in a more conducive environment for more effective learning.
+A well-lit classroom would provide students with a more conducive environment for learning.

 CAUSES OF ACCESS GAP